isomerpages/moe-etd-tflb/pages/About Us.md

 The Classroom of the Future (CotF) is a MOE [Educational Technology Division](https://www.sgdi.gov.sg/ministries/moe/departments/etd), [Information Technology Division](https://www.sgdi.gov.sg/ministries/moe/departments/itd), and [Government Technology Agency](https://www.sgdi.gov.sg/ministries/pmo/statutory-boards/govtech) innnovation incubator which leverages design thinking and other human-centric methodologies to redesign the teaching and learning experience for students and teachers to meet current and future needs.

-CotF solutions enhance teaching and learning to help students to be future-ready, preparing them for an increasingly complex, interconnected, and tech-driven world.
+CotF innovations enhance teaching and learning to help students to be future-ready, preparing them for an increasingly complex, interconnected, and tech-driven world.

 ## Design Thinking Process
 <details>